Coeliac disease: Prolamins

-Membrane leaking permits peptides of gliadin that stimulate two levels of the immune response: the innate response, and the adaptive (T-helper cell-mediated) response.
+Membrane leaking permits peptides of gliadin that stimulate two levels of the immune response: the innate response and the adaptive (T-helper cell-mediated) response.
 One protease-resistant peptide from α-gliadin contains a region that stimulates lymphocytes and results in the release of interleukin-15.
 This innate response to gliadin results in immune-system signalling that attracts inflammatory cells and increases the release of inflammatory chemicals.
-The strongest and most common adaptive response to gliadin is directed toward an α2-gliadin fragment of 33 amino acids in length.

 The response to the 33mer occurs in most coeliacs who have a DQ2 isoform.
 This peptide, when altered by intestinal transglutaminase, has a high density of overlapping T-cell epitopes.
 This increases the likelihood that the DQ2 isoform will bind, and stay bound to, peptide when recognised by T-cells.
-Gliadin in wheat is the best-understood member of this family, but other prolamins exist, and hordein (from barley), secalin (from rye), and avenin (from oats) may contribute to coeliac disease.
-Avenin's toxicity in people with coeliac disease depends on the oat cultivar consumed, as prolamin genes, protein amino acid sequences, and the immunoreactivities of toxic prolamins vary among oat varieties.